bytebury/crust/README.md

 ## Creating a Server from Scratch

 > [!IMPORTANT]
+> You will need to create a folder called `APP_NAME` in the root of your server.
-> Remember that you will need to create an empty file at `db/database.db`.
+> In addition, you will need to create an empty file at `db/database.db`.
 > Otherwise, the application will panic and not run.
+>
+> For using SSH as a connection, you will need to provide a working private key.

 When you are creating a server from scratch, you'll typically need to configure your Nginx, or at least, we do at bytebury.
 So, we've included a script that